IncrediDev/ISpooferMotion/README.md

 **ISpooferMotion** is an animation spoofing utility designed for Roblox developers and animators.
 It helps you quickly upload and apply animation overrides.

+## Notice : Currently only working for owned/public assets, I'm actively searching for a work around; If you have any ideas feel free to join the discord https://discord.gg/d5cJzAURBH

 ## Features

 - **Auto-detect Roblox cookie:** Seamlessly logs you in by detecting your Roblox session cookie.